-The next publication, covering Carer's Allowance, Disability Living Allowance, Attendance Allowance and Severe Disablement Allowance, at February 2024 will be released in August 2024.
-Carer's Allowance Supplement, April 2024 eligibility date will be released in August 2024.
+The next publication, covering Carer's Allowance, Disability Living Allowance, Attendance Allowance and Severe Disablement Allowance, at February 2025 will be released in August 2025.
+Carer's Allowance Supplement April 2025 eligibility date will be released in August 2025.

-Under the Code of Practice for Official Statistics we publish a timetable of statistical releases for the twelve months ahead.
+Under the Code of Practice for Official Statistics1 we publish a timetable of statistical releases for the twelve months ahead2.

-&lt;sup>1 The Code of Practice for Statistics is available on the UK Statistics Authority website.
+1 The Code of Practice for Statistics is available on the UK Statistics Authority website.

-&lt;sup>2 The forthcoming publication timetable is available on the Social Security Scotland website.
+2 The forthcoming publication timetable is available on the Social Security Scotland website.